Social Justice Usage

-Critical Social Justice thinks about racism in a systemic fashion (sometimes phrased “structural”), though it details many specific types of racism under this umbrella, including active racism, passive racism, cultural racism, institutional racism, and aversive racism.
-This means that racism is less about individual acts of racism and more about ways that the entire system (meaning everything to do with social organization) manifests in a way that privileges some races while disadvantaging others.
+Critical Social Justice thinks about racism in a systemic fashion (sometimes phrased “structural,” though this may not mean quite the same thing).
+Though the “system” in question remains somewhat ambiguous, roughly meaning “everything that happens,” Critical Social Justice Theory details many specific types of racism under this “systemic” umbrella, including active racism, passive racism, cultural racism, institutional racism, and aversive racism.
+It can even refer to the system of knowledge in place (see also, epistemic oppression), knowledge itself, or ways things are spoken about (discourses).
+This means that in Critical Social Justice, “racism” refers less to individual acts of racism and more to ways that the entire system (meaning everything to do with social organization) manifests in a way that privileges some races while disadvantaging others.

 Under a systemic understanding of racism, individual acts of racism—as we usually understand the idea—can still be understood as racism.
 In fact, all are so long as they fit the “prejudice + power to implement the prejudice” model that relies upon a systemic understanding of power dynamics.
 That is, an act of racial prejudice can only be understood as “racism” under the Critical Social Justice rubric if it flows from a position of greater power to one of lesser power, i.e., from domination to oppression, as described by Theory.
 This understanding of racism ultimately comes from critical race Theory, in part including a racial re-theorizing of Foucault’s ideas about knowledge and power, which renders it at least partly postmodern in its orientation.